-Beginning June 15, 2023, all certification exams will require candidates to download the proprietary Guardian web browser.
+All certification exams will require candidates to download the proprietary Guardian web browser.
 (Other web browsers like Google Chrome or Firefox will not be supported.)
-We strongly recommend candidates download this browser in advance of their exam appointment to ensure smooth access on the exam day.
+We strongly recommend candidates download this browser well in advance of their exam appointment to ensure smooth access on the exam day.